-Water in your basement for many homeowners is a common occurrence.
+Excess water in the basement is a common occurrence for many homeowners.
 Even though it can be frustrating, it does not necessarily imply your home was built incorrectly.
 Whether it is from hydrostatic pressure or the “Clay Bowl” effect, most foundations experience leaks from time to time.
+If the issues in your basement progress past occasional leaking, it’s time to investigate what’s causing it.

 Hydrostatic pressure occurs when water seeps into the ground around the foundation and gradually builds up.
 The water buildup around the foundation puts pressure on walls and imperfect joints.
 As hydrostatic pressure increases, water will attempt to find a way into your basement anyway it can—seeping through porous concrete, block wall foundations, cracks and wall joints.